bendichter/repo-search/README.md

 - Generate semantic embeddings using OpenAI
 - Store embeddings in a vector database with a flexible backend
 - Provide semantic search capabilities through a Python API
+- **Smart file-level change detection** - Only re-process files that have changed since the last indexing, improving performance for large repositories

+## Optimized Indexing

+RepoSearch uses GitHub's file SHA hashes to detect which files have changed between indexing operations:

+- First run: Downloads, chunks, and embeds all repository files
+- Subsequent runs: Only re-processes files that have been added, modified, or deleted
+- Automatic cleanup: Removes chunks for deleted files from the vector database
+- Preserves repository structure: Maintains all metadata while optimizing processing time

 ## Getting Started